 • The ability of the parents to meet the needs of the child.

 • Relevant information that is received from the child.

+The court may allow a parent to alter parenting time or, under certain circumstances a child to determine parenting time, but it is an improper delegation of judicial authority to have a parent determine visitation.

 • The parents’ desire as to custody.